Dr. Rob Butler DVM, CVA, CVCH, CVFT

-Dr. Smolkin grew up in Toronto with her parents, 2 brothers and miniature poodle named Princess.
-From a young age she stated to her parents her intention to become a veterinarian and worked through high school and university to realize that dream.
-She moved to Guelph to attend the university in 1997.
-Later, she moved across the road to the veterinary college and graduated in 2003.
-During school, Dr. Smolkin acquired 2 cats: Ella and Bennett who are named after two of her favorite Jazz singers.
+Dr. Smolkin grew up in Toronto with her parents, 2 brother and a miniature poodle named Princess.
+From a young age she stated to her parents her intent to become a veterinarian and work through high school and university to realize that dream.
+She moved to Guelph to attend the Ontario Veterinary College and graduated in 2003.
+During school, Dr. Smolkin acquired her 2 cats: Ella and Bennett who are still with her today.

-Her first year after graduation, Ilana worked a one year contract at a speciality and emergency clinic in Memphis, Tennessee.
-There she learned a lot about medicine and cancer treatments for pets as well as about BBQ and Blues.
-Six months in, while working an emergency shift she was brought a sickly 3 week old puppy that had been found tied up in a plastic bag.
+Her first year after graduation, Ilana did an internship at a speciality and emergency clinic in Memphis, Tennessee.
+There she learned a lot about medicine and cancer treatments for pets as well as BBQ and Blues.
+Six months in, while working an emergency shift, she was brought a sickly 3 week old puppy that was found tied up in a plastic bag.
 She agreed to foster the pup until old enough for adoption.
-Mackenzie has been with her since and will never be old enough to go to any home but hers!
+Mackenzie never left her side until the end.

 Dr. Renee Fleming DVM

 Dr. Fleming first joined Guelph Animal Hospital as an associate in 2006, and she was welcomed as partner in 2009.
 She grew up in a small town north of Guelph (Hanover) and has made Guelph a permanent home since 2000.